PaddlePaddle/PGL/apps/Graph4KG/examples/REP/README.md

 Before running REP, we need to get pre-trained triplet-based embeddings.

 In our paper, for FB15k-237 and WN18RR datasets, we use [KGEmbedding-OTE](https://github.com/JD-AI-Research-Silicon-Valley/KGEmbedding-OTE) to train KG embeddings, including 5 models we use in paper.
-For the best model config for TransE, RotatE and DistMult, we can find it [here](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding/blob/master/best_config.sh).
-For OTE and GC-OTE, we can find it [here](https://github.com/JD-AI-Research-Silicon-Valley/KGEmbedding-OTE).
+For the best model config for TransE, RotatE and DistMult, you can find it [here](https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding/blob/master/best_config.sh).
+For OTE and GC-OTE, you can find it [here](https://github.com/JD-AI-Research-Silicon-Valley/KGEmbedding-OTE).

 For ogbl-wikikg2 dataset, we use the official code and model config released by [ogb](https://github.com/snap-stanford/ogb/tree/master/examples/linkproppred/wikikg2).